supreeti/Metric-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to my coding partner and Microverse for support..
+Thanks to Original design idea by [https://www.behance.net/sakwadesignstudio](Nelson Sakwa on Behance.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/supreeti/bookstore-app/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/supreeti/Metric-webapp/blob/main/LICENSE) licensed.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>